automl/autorl-org/_posts/2023-06-05-hpoinrl-automllink.md

 link: https://www.automl.org/hyperparameter-tuning-in-reinforcement-learning-is-easy-actually
 ---

-L;DR: Hyperparameter Optimization tools perform well on Reinforcement Learning, outperforming Grid Searches with less than 10% of the budget.
+TL;DR: Hyperparameter Optimization tools perform well on Reinforcement Learning, outperforming Grid Searches with less than 10% of the budget.
 If not reported correctly, however, all hyperparameter tuning can heavily skew future comparisons.